Jay L. Garfield: Controversy over "If Philosophy Won't Diversify"

 Garfield has long been a critic of what he sees as the narrow approach of Western philosophers.
-He has noted that "people in our profession are still happy to treat Western philosophy as the 'core' of the discipline, and as the umarked case.
+He has noted that "people in our profession are still happy to treat Western philosophy as the 'core' of the discipline, and as the unmarked case.
 So, for instance, a course that addresses only classical Greek philosophy can be comfortably titled 'Ancient Philosophy,' not 'Ancient Western Philosophy,' and a course in metaphysics can be counted on to ignore all non-Western metaphysics.
 A course in Indian philosophy is not another course in the history of philosophy, but is part of the non-Western curriculum."
 Because of his knowledge of Buddhism and commitment to encouraging the study of Asian philosophy, Garfield was invited to be the keynote speaker at a conference on non-Western philosophical traditions organized by graduate students in philosophy at the University of Pennsylvania in 2016.
 However, he was "outraged" that there were only "one or two" members of the regular faculty in the department who attended the event, because he felt that this showed a lack of support for their own students' interest in non-Western philosophy.

 Garfield discussed this issue with another speaker at the conference, Bryan W. Van Norden, and they wrote an editorial that appeared in The Stone column of The New York Times in May of that year, entitled "If Philosophy Won't Diversify, Let's Call It What It Really Is."
 In this editorial, they state: "we have urged our colleagues to look beyond the European canon in their own research and teaching."
 However, "progress has been minimal."
 Consequently, so long as "the profession as a whole remains resolutely Eurocentric," Garfield and Van Norden "ask those who sincerely believe that it does make sense to organize our discipline entirely around European and American figures and texts to pursue this agenda with honesty and openness.
 We therefore suggest that any department that regularly offers courses only on Western philosophy should rename itself 'Department of European and American Philosophy.'"